MyGovApp/MyGov/README.md

 ## The How

-MyGov has three primary goals to achieve its mission of creating a healthier Democracy.
-They are to:
+MyGov has three primary goals to achieve its mission of creating a healthier democracy.
+They are:

 1. Help users become more knowledgeable about the American political system as a whole.
-2. Help users stay informed and updated on the American political system.
+2. Help users stay informed and updated on the American politics.
 3. Help users share their opinions on political issues with their peers and representatives.

 ### Details